 Manufacturing sales in Canada increased 2.6 percent from a month earlier to CAD 63.1 billion in November of 2021, easing from an upwardly revised 4.6 percent rise in the previous month and missing preliminary estimates of a 3.1 percent increase.
 Sales increased in 18 of the 21 industries, led by primary metals (5.8 percent) due to the resumption of production in major non-ferrous plants, while sales of petroleum and coal products (3.7 percent), and non-metallic minerals (10.4 percent) also increased.
 On the other hand, lower sales were recorded for machinery (-1.8 percent) and beverage and tobacco products (-4.4 percent).
 On a yearly basis, total sales were up 16.8 percent in November. source: Statistics Canada

 Manufacturing Sales in Canada averaged 0.33 percent from 1981 until 2021, reaching an all time high of 21.70 percent in June of 2020 and a record low of -27.50 percent in April of 2020.
 This page provides - Canada Manufacturing Sales MoM- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Canada Manufacturing Sales MoM - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Manufacturing Sales in Canada is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing Sales in Canada to stand at 1.50 in 12 months time.
-In the long-term, the Canada Manufacturing Sales MoM is projected to trend around 2.00 percent in 2022 and 1.60 percent in 2023, according to our econometric models.
+Manufacturing Sales in Canada is expected to be 1.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Canada Manufacturing Sales MoM is projected to trend around 1.60 percent in 2023, according to our econometric models.